auralon/passport-http-bearer/README.md

 This module lets you authenticate HTTP requests using bearer tokens, as specified by [RFC 6750](http://tools.ietf.org/html/rfc6750), in your Node.js applications.
+However, we also provide support for base64 encoded tokens (which is not in the spec).
 Bearer tokens are typically used protect API endpoints, and are often issued using OAuth 2.0.

 By plugging into Passport, bearer token support can be easily and unobtrusively integrated into any application or framework that supports